AllramEst83/CodedByKay.SmartDialogueLib/README.md

-# CodedByKay.SmartDialogueLib Setup Guide
+# CodedByKay.SmartDialogue Setup Guide

 ## Overview

-`CodedByKay.SmartDialogueLib` is a .NET class library designed to facilitate easy communication with the OpenAI Assistant API, integrating seamlessly into .NET web applications.
+`CodedByKay.SmartDialogue` is a .NET class library designed to facilitate easy communication with the OpenAI Assistant API, integrating seamlessly into .NET web applications.
 It supports sending messages, receiving responses, and maintaining a chat history.

 ## Features